Tips for Finding an Apartment in Frankfurt

-The Börsenplatz is another unmissable Innenstadt site.
-This square is dominated by the Neue Börse, which has led the way in European securities trading since the 19th century and looks set to thrive into the future.
+The Börsenplatz is another unmissable Innenstadt sight.
+This square is dominated by the Neue Börse (new stock exchange building), which has led the way in European securities trading since the 19th century and looks set to thrive in the future.

 Frankfurt's Opera House is regularly voted the world's finest, and it's a magnet for high culture fans from around the world.
 Season tickets are recommended for those who love world-class opera singers.

-As a vibrant financial city, Frankfurt is filled with a number of helpful services that help residents and short-term guests get more out of their life there.
+As a vibrant financial city, Frankfurt is filled with a number of useful services that help residents and short-term guests get more out of their life here.

-Frankfurt is a fine city for food lovers, and there's no easier way to explore it's many specialities than Lieferando, a takeaway ordering app which gathers together all of the city's finest eateries.
+Frankfurt is a fine city for food lovers, and there's no easier way to explore its many specialties than Lieferando, a takeaway ordering app that offers food from all of the city's finest eateries.